R-MEDA/weather-data-processor/README.md

 A simple .NET Web API for managing and retrieving weather data, with integration testing powered by Testcontainers.

+This code belongs to an artcile I wrote that can be found on [LinkedIn](https://www.linkedin.com/pulse/stepping-up-our-test-suite-using-honeycomb-testing-rashid-meda-5yhge/?trackingId=oJy4C3bKypAc7Ug5HOeONQ%3D%3D)

 ---

 ## 🧱 Solution Structure